 As at September 30, 2021, the Trust is exposed to foreign exchange risk primarily in respect of movements in the Euro and the US dollar.
 The Trust is structured such that its foreign operations are primarily conducted by entities with a functional currency which is the same as the economic environment in which the operations take place.
 As a result, the net income impact of currency risk associated with financial instruments is limited as its financial assets and liabilities are generally denominated in the functional currency of the subsidiary that holds the financial instrument.
-However, the Trust is exposed to foreign currency risk on its net investment in its foreign currency denominated operations and certain Trust level foreign currency denominated assets and liabilities.
-At September 30, 2021, the Trust's foreign currency denominated net assets are \$5.5 billion primarily in US dollars and Euros.
+However, the Trust is exposed to foreign currency risk on its net investment in its foreign currency denominated operations and certain Trust level foreign currency denominated assets are \$5.5 billion primarily in US dollars and Euros.
 A 1% change in the US dollar and Euro exchange rates relative to the Canadian dollar would result in a gain or loss of approximately \$37.5 million and \$16.8 million, respectively, to comprehensive income.